amruthsrepo/Twitter_Mockup_Application/README.md

 # Twitter mockup android application

-This is an app built to mimic some basic functionalities of a twitter app.
-When this application was presented, users felt nostalgic about how simple twitter used to be.
+This is an Android application that provides users with a simple interface to mimic some of the basic functionalities of Twitter.
+The reduced function set makes it very easy for a new user to understand the working and start using the app.

 # Functionalities

-The reduced function set makes it very easy for a new user to understand the working and start using the app.
+The application includes the following features:

+* User authentication and registration with complete error handling logic
+* Ability to create a new forum and view other users' forums
+* Ability to like and comment on forums

 ## Login and Registration